Jay Agonoy is a Marketing Services Officer at Pasig-based Ex-Link Events, helping it pivot into an online events provider.

 My rare participation in campus activities is complemented by my internships over at three media outlets, namely Manila Standard, the Philippine Broadcasting Service, and Rappler.com.

-I’ve also taken part in the 15th International Conference on Japanese Studies hosted by the Ateneo de Manila University, as well as the 1st De La Salle University Communication Conference, both held in 2015.
+I’ve also attended the 15th International Conference on Japanese Studies hosted by the Ateneo de Manila University, as well as the 1st De La Salle University Communication Conference, both held in 2015.

 I’ve been invited as a guest judge and panel moderator for Naruto Cosplayers Philippines’ events, among which are the Pinoy Otaku Festival and Otaku Musika Festival.

 I have a brief writing stint with Back2Gaming.com, sharing my anime reviews with them.
-In my free time, I also contribute pieces for The Reimaru Files.
+In my free time, I also get to participate in the The Reimaru Files‘ RFTalk series.

 Prior to keepsakes., I also produced side-projects including Anicredits (ready-to-copy credits for anime series), LIA (a mapping project which indicates the places where municipal ordinances are posted), and KOYAJ (featuring mashups of select anime tracks available for playback on Soundcloud).
 All of these side-projects are archived on GitHub.